 Every sales organization can become fully operationalized by taking the same kind of rigorous, scientific approach that has been used to drive improvements to other company functions.
 The first step is to understand the starting point.
 We typically see four stages in a sales organization's development.
-These stages are characterized by increasing standardization of processes, metrics, accountability, and management, progressively leading to a more flexible and scalable organization that achieves improved and sustainable growth rates.
+These stages are characterized by increasing formalization of processes, metrics, accountability, and management, progressively leading to a more flexible and scalable organization that achieves improved growth rates.

-Stage 1 (Artisans at Work)
+Stage 1 (Artisans at Work).

-Oln this stage, companies are dependent on a few hybrid (hunter and farmer) superstar sales reps for most of their revenue from both existing and new customers.
+In this stage, companies are dependent on a few superstar sales reps for most of their revenue.
 There are typically as many different sets of sales practices and behaviors as there are reps and managers, resulting in frequent (and often unpleasant) revenue surprises.
 Since the population of superstars in the market is limited, companies in this stage have increasing difficulty scaling the sales organization.
 Hiring junior reps into this environment of inconsistent, personalized sales practices typically leads to poor results and high turnover as new reps struggle to find their own way to meet targets.
 Sales organizations in the Artisan at Work stage seldom have any real sales management, and company-sponsored sales tools are used inconsistently, if at all.
-While Stage 1 sales forces are leveraging some modern tools like video, it's not in a consistent way-and it's not well orchestrated across the organization or leveraging best practices for virtual engagement.

-Stage 2 (Building the Foundation)
+Stage 2 (Building the Foundation).

-Stage 2 companies are putting more structure and systems in place to improve management of the sales function, enabling managers to track more easily what their sellers are doing.
-There is still a prevailing reliance on "gut feel" in decision making here as salespeople are reluctant to change (especially the superstars!), but that is starting to wane as data becomes more prevalent in driving behavior.
-Onboarding becomes easier with the increased structure and discipline enabling companies to begin to successfully "grow their own" sales reps.
-There is more visibility into the pipeline in Stage 2 and companies begin to better understand how activities drive results-what words/language resonates with potential customers, at what point in the sales effort a demo works best for moving the sale forward, etc. However, Stage 2 companies still tend to lack consistent sales cycle definitions, and sales productivity remains highly variable.
+As companies put more structure and systems in place to improve management of the sales function, they enter Stage 2.
+There is still a prevailing reliance on "gut feel" in decision making here as salespeople are reluctant to change (especially the superstars!).
+However, onboarding becomes easier with the increased structure and companies can begin to successfully "grow their own" sales reps.
+There is some visibility into the pipeline in Stage 2, but no consistent sales cycle definitions, and sales productivity remains highly variable.
 While stronger sales managers are now in place, each has their own view of what "good" looks like, so coaching is inconsistent and alignment with company strategies is hit or miss.
-Managers are shifting to more of an activity-based management approach, meaning they're looking at how many calls sellers are making, whether they are calling on the right customers and prospects, how they balance virtual and face-to-face, etc.

-Stage 3 (Accelerating for Growth)
+Stage 3 (Accelerating for Growth).

-Companies entering Stage 3 have implemented standardized processes, developed a solid management foundation, and have begun to focus on accountability for results from both existing and new accounts.
-They have moved to an activity-based management approach and are focusing on accountability for results, leveraging data and many of the virtual tools available to improve sales and sales manager effectiveness.
-These include data and tactics such as conversation analytics, use of Al, and the capturing of data at each stage of the sales process.
-Since metrics and processes, both face-to-face and virtual, are coordinated and largely adopted across the company, business decisions can be accelerated, and performance challenges identified and addressed before they become problems.
-Sales reps follow companydirected sales practices in Stage 3.
-This allows companies to have far more flexibility in account and territory assignment, particularly with the adoption of virtual selling which can break down the typical territory/geographic barriers.
-Through technology, performance is visible and monitored daily, leading to less frequent revenue surprises and improved sales productivity.
-Sales management has developed a consistent cadence and is providing consistent coaching to their sales teams.
-In a virtual environment, virtual "ride-alongs" happen often, giving reps more frequent coaching and performance feedback.
-As a result of the improved visibility and feedback, senior management can begin to see alignment between their strategies and action by sales.
+Companies entering Stage 3 have implemented standardized processes, developed a solid management foundation, and have begun to focus on accountability for results.
+Since metrics and processes are coordinated and largely adopted across the company, business decisions can be accelerated and performance challenges identified and addressed before they become problems.
+Sales reps follow company-directed sales practices in Stage 3, which allows companies to have far more flexibility in account and territory assignment.
+Performance is more visible and monitored daily, leading to less frequent revenue surprises and improved sales productivity.
+Sales management has developed a consistent cadence and is providing consistent coaching to their sales teams, so senior management can begin to see alignment between their strategies and action by sales.

-Stage 4 (Operationalizing the Sales Team)
+Stage 4 (Operationalizing the Sales Team).

-Companies in this peak stage are characterized by strong sales operational performance (inside, virtual, face-to-face, etc.) across a full range of indicators.
-In today's world, these indicators include:
+Companies in this peak stage are characterized by strong sales operational performance across a full range of indicators, including:

-- End-of-quarter sales results within 10% of beginning-of-quarter pipeline forecast - CRM routine compliance by 95%+ of the sales force, along with improved automatic capture of activity-related data through virtual engagement - Front-line manager ride-along and coaching compliance exceeding 95%+ of the sales force and, for virtual, at least one virtual ride-along with every direct report, every week - Front-line sales managers proactively using activity and performance metrics as a management tool and systematically raising the bar for acceptable performance (leading and trailing indicators) - Consistent and transparent pipeline and performance metrics used as the foundation for all sales-related business decisions, compensation, promotions, and exits - Recruiting success at 70%+, measured as the proportion of new hires successfully onboarded and meeting performance goals within 6-9 months - A focus on continuous improvement of all facets of the sales function, such as lead generation, account planning, effective customer engagement, pricing effectiveness, etc.
+- End-of-quarter sales results within 10% of beginning-of-quarter pipeline forecast - CRM routine compliance by 95%+ of the sales force - Front-line manager ride-along and coaching compliance exceeding 95%+ of the sales force - Front-line sales managers proactively using performance metrics as a management tool and systematically raising the bar for acceptable performance - Consistent and transparent pipeline and performance metrics used as the foundation for all sales-related business decisions, compensation, promotions, and exits - Recruiting success at 70%+, measured as the proportion of new hires successfully onboarded and meeting performance goals within 6-12 months - A focus on continuous improvement of all facets of the sales function, such as lead generation, account planning, pricing effectiveness, etc.